 Our hairstyles recycle with iconic memories of our once thick, carefree, swinging strands, blowing in the wind.
 Dorothy Hamill and Farrah Fawcett were trend setters that even Princess Diana’s royal locks were fashioned after.
 Have you ever had a Wedge?

-Below is the beautiful hairstyle that I will once again, with thinning hair, will ask my stylist from England to attempt.
+Below is the beautiful hairstyle that I will once again sport.
+My stylist from England was able to make my thinning locks match a heroine of hair.
 Miss Dorothy we thank you for sporting an ageless style!

 “The joy of age is in finally being who you are.”
 Acceptance